 The pearl milk tea products attract a lot of young female students, and over the years (with the young people becoming adults), this craze is also expanding among working professionals and men.

-While western countries are immersed in the coffee lifestyle, Chinese people have the habit to often drink beverages before, during, or after a meal.
-Some like the combination of having a drink and snack in one, due to the chewy toppings inside bubble tea, and others just fond of its taste and the unlimited number of choices.
+While western countries are immersed in the coffee lifestyle, Chinese people have the habit of often drinking beverages before, during, or after a meal.
+Some like the combination of having a drink and snack in one, due to the chewy toppings inside bubble tea, and others are just fond of its taste and the unlimited number of choices.

 However, this doesn’t mean the coffee market is losing ground in China.
 As tea entrepreneur Jiang Jiadao said, new realities of modern life show that people want to pick up a quick drink or sit down somewhere with a friend in between meetings: “The popularity of Starbucks doesn’t have anything to do with changing tastes for coffee instead of tea, or more love of Western culture.
 I think we love the lifestyle it stands for.
 If we can offer a similar lifestyle and experience over tea, this would work.”

 Article about the Top 10 milk tea shops in PRC here.

 Xiaohongshu, a guide to Chinese consumer’s choice

 The arrival of pearl milk tea in mainland China has contributed a lot to the beverage industry’s growth.
 It has beaten coffee as a drink in terms of popularity since it came to the mainland market in 1996: in 15 years, it has beaten what coffee in China did in 130 years.

 However, bubble tea is not as simple to order as coffee.
 We can’t just say “a coffee please”.
 So there are many menus and posts about « how to compose your bubble tea » online.
 The most used platform is Xiaohongshu.

-Xiaohongshu or little red book, is a social media platform, which provides useful content to users, including advice, feedbacks, product presentation, and information.
+Xiaohongshu or little red book is a social media platform, which provides useful content to users, including advice, feedback, product presentation, and information.
 There is a very active community on it, where people share their opinion and interact on diverse topics.